alonbebchuk/GNN-Pretraining/report/report.md

 - Linear probing best: b2 at -5.62%
 - Average across all schemes: approximately -7.84%

-**Overfitting Evidence:**
+**Task Interference Evidence:**
 The b4 scheme, which pre-trains exclusively on ENZYMES, shows no improvement when evaluated on ENZYMES itself (0.00% max improvement).
-This suggests severe overfitting during pre-training that prevents any beneficial transfer, even to the same dataset.
+More critically, multi-task schemes (s1: -14.2%) perform far worse than single-task schemes (b4: -0.8%), indicating that **task interference during pre-training actively damages the representations**.
+This isn't traditional overfitting—it's representation corruption through conflicting gradient updates.

 ### 3.2 PTC_MR: The Exceptional Success Case